Bordeaux is the most popular wine region in the world.

 Right Bank: Northeast

-is king (blended with Cabernet Sauvignon, Cabernet Franc, Petit Verdot).
+(blended with Cabernet Sauvignon, Cabernet Franc, Petit Verdot).

 : less difficult, less gravel, mostly clay + limestone.